 How to Appeal

 Every state has a process you can use to appeal a denial of unemployment benefits.
 Usually, you have to file your appeal fairly quickly.
 State time limits range from ten to 30 days or so after the agency mails you notice that your claim has been denied.
 The notice you receive may explain how to appeal the decision and may even include an appeal form.
-If not, contact your state unemployment agency right away to find out how to appeal.

 Typically, if you request an appeal, a hearing will be scheduled.
 At the hearing, you will be able to present any evidence you have that your claim should have been granted.
 (The employer has the same right.)
 For example, if you think you earned enough to qualify for unemployment benefits but your employer misreported your earnings, you might bring in your wage stubs or copies of deposited paychecks to prove that you were paid more than the employer claimed.